 • Note: the libraries above requires both Java Dev Kit and rJava library.
-The former is not available on SuperMike2, while the later is not available for R version on QB2 and SuperMic.
+The later is not available for R version installed on QB2 and SuperMic.

 Inspecting Data (1)

 - head (): print the first part of an object - tail(): print the last part of an object head(forbes)